Hurricane Camille: Mississippi

 Camille made landfall in southern Mississippi as a Category 5 hurricane, producing powerful winds and a significant storm surge.
 The powerful waves destroyed most tidal gauges near the coast.
 Based on the debris levels in Pass Christian, Camille produced tides as high as 24.6 ft.
 The high water mark for an enclosed building was 22.6 ft, recorded at a Veterans of Foreign Wars building in town.
 Camille produced the highest ever storm surge in American history until it was surpassed by Hurricane Katrina in 2005.
 Floodwaters reached 20 mi upstream the lower Pascagoula and Jourdan rivers.
 In addition to its high tides, the hurricane produced heavy rainfall as it moved ashore.
 A station at the NASA Mississippi Test Operations site near Picayune measured 10.06 in of precipitation, which was the highest rainfall total in the state.
 An anemometer near the site measured winds of 115 mph at a height of 200 ft for an extended period and the facility also estimated wind gusts as high as 160 mph.
-There were no direct wind observations near the landfall location; however, researchers estimated that wind gusts might have reached 190 mph.
+There were no direct wind observations near the landfall location; however, researchers estimated that wind gusts reached 200 mph.
 The Monthly Weather Review described the resulting impacts as "characteristic of the wind damage ordinarily associated with major tornadoes."
 Keesler AFB in Biloxi recorded 129 mph wind gusts.
 About four hours after landfall, an anemometer in Columbia recorded sustained winds of 114 mph.
+(Note: The observation was converted to sustained winds from fastest mile, which was the wind speed corresponding to 1 mi of air passing through an anemometer.)
 Farther inland, wind gusts in Jackson reached 67 mph.
 Camille also produced a tornado that touched down in Waynesboro.